yedino/galaxy42/README.md

 ### Version v0.3.3a (pre-alpha)

-* Summary: multi-threading tools, tests, network model, utils; RPC commands, and GUI.
+* Summary: multi-threading tools, tests, network model, utils; RPC commands, and GUI, fixes.
 * GUI.
  * Basic GUI works, but is for testing from source code (is not connected to build system).
   * Connecting to RPC (not encrypted yet!).